lambdagrid/lambdagrid-mfi/docs/examples/Building-Your-First-Feature.md

 });
 ```

-We won't be able to see the change live on `localhost:8080` again until we finish all the steps till step 1.6, so keep going!
+We won't be able to see the change live on `localhost:8080` again until we finish the next step, so keep going!

 ### Step 1.3: Provide the data through a pagelet